Swivel-Finance/ubiquitous-language/README.md

 ### Release
 After the lending term of an Agreement has passed it may be released, paying amounts owed to all parties involved.

+### Active
+The descriptive state of an agreement that has not yet been released.

 #### Release Event
 Emitted on chain upon the release of an Agreement.
 Publishes OrderKey and AgreementKey